 Yes!!
 You can assemble this dish a day ahead and bake it when you’re ready to eat.
 Be sure to cover it tightly with foil to store it in the fridge.
 Since the dish has been refrigerated, it will need a little more baking time, so keep that in mind.

-OTHER PASTA RECIPES YOU’LL LOVE
+OTHER PASTA DISHES YOU’LL LOVE

 Cheesy Rigatoni al Forno with Sausage and Ricotta

-- 12 oz.
-Rigatoni pasta penne and ziti also work well
+- 12 oz. rigatoni pasta penne and ziti also work well

 - 1/2 tsp Italian seasoning or dried oregano